-Offers for the Hawaiian Airlines® World Elite Mastercard® and Hawaiian Airlines® Business Mastercard® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Hawaiian Airlines® World Elite Business Mastercard® and Hawaiian Airlines® World Elite Mastercard® are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-No, HawaiianMiles do not expire as long as your account remains open.
-Hawaiian changed its policy a couple of years ago, and the terms and conditions indicate a friendlier policy now:
+HawaiianMiles do not expire as long as your account remains open.
+Hawaiian changed its policy a few years ago to bring it in line with many other US legacy carriers. per the Hawaiian Airlines terms and conditions:

 “Effective April 12, 2021 miles accrued by members do not expire.
 Should a member close their HawaiianMiles account, the miles in the account will be terminated.”